marcturu/marcturu/README.md

     <img src="https://media.giphy.com/media/lcs5BL0NIM4WMv61a9/giphy.gif" width="200" />
     <h1 align="center"> Hi there 👋 </h1>
     <h3 align="center"> Computer engineer graduated at FIB (UPC) in Barcelona, Spain.
 Specialized in software.
+    <h3 align="center"> If you are interested in my projects, let me know so I can show them to you!
   </h3>
  <div/>